ADA Parking Lot Striping

 Tennessee ADA Parking Violation Penalties

-Tennessee takes accessible parking enforcement seriously.
-Under Tennessee Code 55-21-108, parking in an accessible space without authorization is a misdemeanor carrying a $200 fine that cannot be suspended or waived by the court.
-Judges may also impose up to 5 hours of community service.
-Parking a vehicle so that it encroaches into an accessible space or access aisle is a separate violation under the same statute.
+Under Tennessee Code Section 55-21-108, parking in an accessible space without authorization is a misdemeanor, and the statute makes the fine non-suspendable — a court cannot waive or reduce it.
+Judges may also impose up to five hours of community service, and parking a vehicle so that it encroaches into an accessible space or access aisle is a separate violation under the same statute.
+For a property owner the practical point sits upstream of enforcement: a space that is not properly marked and signed is difficult to enforce against at all, because the violation depends on the space being identified.

 Property owners who fail to provide the required number of accessible spaces face exposure to federal ADA complaints and civil lawsuits.
 Maintaining properly marked, compliant accessible parking protects your tenants, customers, and your liability as a Chattanooga property owner.